heutelbeck/sapl-policy-engine/sapl-documentation/2_11_EvaluationSemantics.md

 ### Body Condition Evaluation

-Each semicolon-terminated statement in a policy body is an operand of an implicit conjunction - the body is equivalent to connecting all its conditions with `&`.
+Each semicolon-terminated statement in a policy body is an operand of an implicit conjunction.
+The body is equivalent to connecting all its conditions with `&`.
 The compiler flattens them into a single N-ary AND operation, exactly like an explicit `a & b & c` expression.
 This means body conditions participate fully in cost-stratified short-circuit evaluation: all conditions are sorted by cost stratum, and if any condition in a cheaper stratum evaluates to `false`, conditions in more expensive strata are never evaluated and their subscriptions are never created.

-Combined with the [recommended condition ordering](../2_7_FunctionsAndAttributes/#structuring-policy-conditions) (fast local checks first, PIP lookups later), this ensures that expensive external calls are avoided whenever possible.
+Combined with the [recommended condition ordering](../2_8_FunctionsAndAttributes/#structuring-policy-conditions) (fast local checks first, PIP lookups later), this ensures that expensive external calls are avoided whenever possible.